TheThingGoesSkra/Kali-Tools-Installation/README.md

 </Category>
 ```

-You can introduce new tools in already existing categories, like creating new categories.
+Feel free to introduce new tools in already existing categories, like creating new categories.